-He’s far from alone: Colon cancer is increasingly turning up among young people.
+He was far from alone: Colon cancer is increasingly turning up among young adults.
 According to a study published in JAMA Surgery, more than one in 10 colon cancers, and nearly one in four rectal cancers, will be diagnosed in people younger than the usual first screening age of 50.

 “This is an important moment in cancer prevention,” says principal investigator George J. Chang, MD, MS, an associate professor at the University of Texas MD Anderson Cancer Center.
 “We’re observing the potential real impact of CRC (colorectal cancer) among young people if no changes are made in public education and prevention efforts.
 This is the moment to reverse this alarming trend.”

 The answer to why this is happening is more elusive, but the MD Anderson Cancer Center says a lack of screening among younger people and risk factors – including obesity, an unhealthy diet, and sloth – are “known contributors.”
 This trend is made more puzzling because, overall, rates of colon and rectal cancers have been dropping in the U.S. for years.

 An increase in screening that really gained steam in the 1980s partly explains the overall decline.
 Also playing a role: public awareness campaigns – aimed at the middle aged and older – have taught us just how deadly colon cancer is when it’s not caught early.

 Screenings find growths, called polyps, on the intestinal wall.
 They can be pre-cancerous.
 Doctors can remove polyps during colonoscopies.
 People 50 and over with average risk should have colon cancer tests every 5 and 10 years.
 People with a family history of colon cancer, and those who have had polyps, need screenings more often.